 University of Miami-Mailman Center for Child Development

 ‘Why is life so hard?’
 This question was flung rhetorically by a young autistic man, frustrated once more by his inability to understand the complexities of an unexpected change in the school day.
 We know that barriers to communication are a key issue when working with the range of those students on the autistic spectrum, from those working at a sensory level; those who use AAC to communicate; those who need minimal technological intervention to those who speak fluently yet struggle with flexibility, intuition, inference and reciprocity.

 This pre-conference seminar will work through a wide range of activities and examples, all based on practical work to consider a range of potential opportunities and strategies that might be deployed effectively in your own practice.
 The session will be active and will consider a range and variety of communication methodologies, from low to high tech, that we can use to connect and engage our students in learning activities.
 We will explore practical strategies utilising physicality for engagement and readiness for sensory exploration, mark making, handwriting and learning.
 We will examine the impact and potential of mobile technology on choice making for this group of learners and create apps to take away and use with our students.
 Finally, we will investigate the role of social media both as a communication channel and gateway to professional collaboration.

 Come along, join in, share, have fun and leave with a buzz to take back to your workplace.

-School Improvement Adviser (ICT and SEN)
+School Improvement Adviser (ICT and Inclusion)

 North Tyneside City Learning Centre